Eye Branch: History

 In the early 1900s the population of Eye declined, two firms that generated significant goods traffic for the line went out of business and the opening of the Mid-Suffolk Light Railway led to a further decline in freight services.
 The First World War saw an upturn in traffic as increased local produce was sent to towns and cities as there was a shortage of imported food.

 The only intermediate halt on the line - Yaxley Halt railway station - was opened on 20 December 1922.

-In 1923 the GER became part of the London & North Eastern Railway.
+In 1923 the GER became part of the London and North Eastern Railway.
 The following year a seven-day strike saw a decline in the lines goods traffic.
 The General Strike of 1926 saw the passenger service suspended as coal stocks ran low although later on in the strike, two trains per day were reinstated.

 The improvement to roads and rural bus services in the 1920s resulted in the line closing to passengers on 2 February 1931.
 The engine shed closed shortly afterwards and the outbased locomotive returned to Ipswich engine shed, the signals were removed and some staff transferred away.
 Throughout the rest of the 1930s the goods traffic was dealt with two trains per day.

 During the Second World War the branch acted as a railhead for a number of airfields.
 The station was attacked during the war by a Stuka divebomber but little damage was done.

 In 1948 the branch became part of British Railways (Eastern region).
-Goods traffic continued to decline throughout the 1950s with trains being formed of 2 or 3 wagons.
-In 1956 the branch was served by the 3:15 Norwich to Stowmarket goods train which reversed at Mellis.
+Goods traffic continued to decline throughout the 1950s with trains being formed of two or three wagons.
+In 1956 the branch was served by the 3:15 pm Norwich to Stowmarket goods train which reversed at Mellis.
 On 30 September 1956 the "Suffolk Venturer Railtour" visited the branch.

 The line closed completely on 13 July 1964 and was dismantled the following May.

-In 1980 Railway historian, Peter Paye released his book on the branch called The Mellis and Eye Railway.
+In 1980 railway historian, Peter Paye released his book on the branch called The Mellis and Eye Railway.
 Numerous further edition have been published since the original 1980 edition.